zaitangjian-burns/ICS311-List-Of-Sayings/README.md

 This way it is easier to see who did what if necessary! :D

 "src" contains the necessary files for the project

+For the implementation part:
+Zai Tangjian-Burns: Entire core implementation of the structure (Redblack Class, helper functions), insert Sol Yee Han: